-Increased construction traffic is likely to be experienced on the local road network.
+- Increased construction traffic is likely to be experienced on local road network.
 This has the potential for noise and dust disturbance.
-Measures detailed in the Outline Traffic Management Plan (TR010039/APP/7.6) and

-- Environmental Management Plan (EMP) (TR010039/APP/7.5), in combination with the offline design will minimise disruption to the road network. - Stopping up of Sutton Drift onto the A47 will result in some increased journey times when accessing schools, care homes and places of worship - Stopping up of Upton Road will increase journey time to the A47.
+The Traffic Management Plan (TR010039/APP/7.6) in combination with the offline design will minimise disruption to the road network. - Stopping up of Sutton Drift onto the A47 will result in some increased journey times when accessing schools, care homes and places of worship